‘RHOC’ Star Tamra Judge Denies Talking Badly About Shannon Beador, Blames ‘Editing’ On Instagram

 “Kelly lied,” she added.

-Although one person challenged Judge’s claims by suggesting that the drama was “all on tape,” and that she lied on nearly every episode, Judge insisted the allegations against her were the result of editing.
+Although one person challenged Judge’s claims by suggesting that the drama was “all on tape,” per the All About the Real Housewives report — and that she lied on nearly every episode — Judge insisted the allegations against her were the result of editing.

-As fans may have seen last week, Dodd attempted to convince Beador that Judge had been talking poorly about her on the show, and actually stated that Judge had suggested that Beador was gaining back the weight she had lost months prior.
-Right away, Beador appeared to be not only hurt, but also confused, at why someone who she felt was like a sister to her would speak about her in such a way when she wasn’t around.
+As fans may have seen last week, Dodd attempted to convince Beador that Judge had been talking poorly about her on the show.
+Dodd actually stated that Judge had suggested that Beador was gaining back the weight she had lost months prior.
+Right away, Beador appeared to be hurt and confused, wondering why someone who she felt was like a sister to her would speak about her in such a way when she wasn’t around.

 View this post on Instagram